Cancellation of Removal for Non-Permanent Residents

 Work with an Attorney Regarding Cancellation of Removal for Non-Permanent Residents in Los Angeles

 If you are a non-permanent resident of the United States and you find yourself facing removal from the country, you might not think you have any right to fight the removal and remain here.
 This is not true – you do have the right to fight the government’s efforts to remove you, but this can be a difficult and confusing process.
 Working with a lawyer on cancellation of removal for non-permanent residents in Los Angeles can mean the difference between having to leave the United States and being able to remain here.
-To learn more, schedule an initial consultation with Joshua L. Goldstein of The Goldstein Immigration Lawyers today.
-Mr. Goldstein can help answer your questions, address your concerns, and determine the best strategy to keep you in the United States.
+Please answer a few questions here and see if you qualify for a free case evaluation.